 Step 6.
 Wait a moment, and you will receive an alert that the system has been successfully repaired.

-Feeling stuck or need more details?
-Our expert consultants are ready to provide tailored guidance to address your specific concerns:
+If you're feeling stuck or need more details, our expert consultants are here to provide tailored guidance to address your specific concerns.
+They're ready to offer personalized advice and support to help you move forward.

-Qiling experts are available to provide you with 1-on-1 manual services (24*7) and help fix Windows boot error, BSOD or computer boot loop issues.
-Our experts will offer you FREE evaluation services and efficiently diagnose and resolve system boot failure, Windows stop codes and OS lagging issues using their decades of experiences.
+Qiling experts offer 24/7 one-on-one manual services to fix Windows boot errors, BSODs, and computer boot loops.
+They provide free evaluation services, diagnose and resolve system boot failures, Windows stop codes, and OS lagging issues using their extensive experience.

 Read also:

 Step 3.
-Select either bootx64.efi or bootia32.efi, depending on your system.
-Usually, the EFI sector of your system has these files.
+Select either bootx64.efi or bootia32.efi, depending on whether your system is 64-bit or 32-bit.
+These files are usually located in the EFI sector of your system.

-By manually invoking the bootx64.efi or bootia32.efi files, you're taking control of the boot process and sidestepping potential Secure Boot-related obstacles.
+By manually invoking the bootx64.efi or bootia32.efi files, you're taking control of the boot process and bypassing potential Secure Boot-related issues.

-You can check this article to learn more details about the difference between UEFI and BIOS.
+To learn more about the difference between UEFI and BIOS, check out this article.

 UEFI vs. BIOS: What's the Difference and How to Choose

-Windows updates serve as the first defense against various system errors and compatibility issues.
-These patches are intended to enhance security features and address problems and malfunctions that may interfere with your PC's smooth performance.
-In the case of Secure Boot-related boot troubles, updating your Windows system could be the answer.
+Windows updates serve as the first defense against system errors and compatibility issues, enhancing security features and addressing problems that may interfere with your PC's smooth performance.
+Updating your Windows system, especially in the case of Secure Boot-related boot troubles, can be a solution to resolve these issues.

 Step 1.
 Open Settings and navigate to "Windows Update."